-BGU offers a combination of federal student aid and institutional aid.
-To qualify for the maximum amount of aid students should complete the FAFSA annually and the BGU financial aid questionnaire.
-Below is a summary of the aid available to BGU freshmen and sophomores.
+BGU offers federal student aid to online freshmen.
+To qualify students should complete the FAFSA annually and the BGU financial aid questionnaire.
+Below is a summary of the aid available to BGU online freshmen.
 Students must be making satisfactory academic progress to receive the listed awards.
-The total amount of grants, scholarships, and discounts awarded from the list below will not exceed a student's tuition charges.